 Blogs are, by nature, last-in-first-out creatures, but there is a continuing linear thread running throughout this one via selected posts.
-Posts categorized as “The Dice,” with a new post coming every few days, will develop a theme of the ties in this world between the natural probabilities that impact our lives, human volition, and our inevitable “theodicies” by which we interpret these impacts.
+Posts categorized as “The Dice” develop a continuing theme of the ties in this world between the natural probabilities that impact our lives, human volition, and our inevitable “theodicies” by which we interpret these impacts.

 You can follow this thread by starting here and following the Dice logo at the bottom of these posts:

 The subject of human volition (i.e., “choice” or “free will”) naturally evolves into questions of ethics and morality.
 You can skip some of the early math stuff and start with “The first ethical dilemma,” and then follow the Dice logo from there.